Welcome to LESSON THREE in this Beginner Crochet Series.

 3. Finally, YO again and pull through these last 2 loops on your hook.

-Double crochet - step 3 - yarn over and pull up a loop
+Hook the yarn and pull up a loop

-Double crochet - step 4 - yarn over & pull through 2 loops on hook
+Yarn over & pull through 2 loops on your hook

 And that's it - that's the double crochet.
 You'll notice that it's taller than the single crochet.
 Roughly twice as tall, which means you won't need as many rows of double crochet to make a project.
 Fewer rows mean you can create a larger piece in less time.